Amina Memon (@AminaMemon1)

 Research Interests: Jane’s particular interest is in the contribution that psychological knowledge and empirical research can make to the establishment of fair and humane processes for those fleeing persecution and seeking justice.
 A process that relies so heavily on credibility assessment, which in turn relies on the presentation of a narrative, must entail an understanding of memory, traumatic memory, disclosure, intercultural communication and the effects of mental health on all of these processes as well as on the decision makers themselves.

 Contribution to CSEL: Jane was the co-founder and executive director of the Centre for the Study of Emotion & Law in the charitable sector (2005-2017), prior to its adoption into RHUL.
 She has published in the scientific and law literature and presented widely to clinicians, lawyers, judges and state decision-makers, examining and interrogating the contribution that psychological science can make to fair and just refugee status decision-making.
 Jane continues to promote and develop research examining the role of psychological processes in refugee status determination.
+Jane is currently working with Hilary Evans Cameron to bring the field of cognitive psychology to the law of evidence to improve the law and practice of Canadian refugee status decision-making funded by Bridging Provides.

 Zoe Given-Wilson